JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 This class will focus on teaming up and pair programming on and we'll end class with a lecture on debugging problems.

+- Review
 - Pair programming on hack reactor problems
 - Presentation of one problem you solved
 - Debugging hard problems
+- Homework 3 Introduce

 # Monday March 5th
 6:30 - 8:00 PM

 We'll talk about tuples, dictionaries and sets.
 Review our homework assignments and set up to work together while programming in pairs.

-- Homework number 3 show and tell
 - Further environment set up
 - Data structures in Python
 - In class activity